Dieu-donne/or-dev/README.md

 # WDYCG (Where Do Your Clothes Go – To Die)

+> **Note:** Server side access restrictions may cause in delay in initial content loading due to the API meeting unauthorized feedback.

 A fully headless, custom-designed platform built with React, Strapi, and a lightweight Node.js/SQLite backend.

 ---